-Hello friends, welcome to another new article, friends, today we will learn what is asexual reproduction.
-To know about it step by step completely, then let’s start without wasting time.
+Hello friends, welcome to another new article, friends; today, we will learn what asexual reproduction is.
+To learn about it completely step by step, let’s start without wasting time.

 What is asexual reproduction?